Mihirkumarsingh/Elephant-alert-and-tracking-system/README.md

 Thus four points are found at the given distance from the central point.

 Now, next formula is the people (no of points ) within the four point distance which is found out using BETWEEN SQL query.

+# **Working**
+Just Download the files and make changes in connect.php and newalertsubmit.php